Why do I have to take the online tax interview?

 I am a non-US person, why do I have to provide my tax information?

-The US Internal Revenue Service requires Amazon to withhold up to 30% from non-US associates earning referral fees in the US unless the associate can provide a completed W-8BEN with a valid claim of treaty benefits.
+The US Internal Revenue Service requires Amazon to withhold up to 30% from non-US associates earning referral commissions in the US unless the associate can provide a completed W-8BEN with a valid claim of treaty benefits.

 To provide us with your tax information online: